Topology of quadrature domains: Quadrature domains

 The existence of doubly connected quadrature domains in all three cases (Theorem \ref{thm-B2}) follows from Figure \ref{fig-sharpBQD3}.
 The leftmost picture (the case of a triple node) is the image of the unit disc under the univalent polynomial

 The boxed inset gives a magnified view near the cusp of the exterior boundary.
 The polynomial \eqref{poly3} was discovered by Cowling and Royster \cite{Cowling-Royster}, and Brannan \cite{Brannan}.

 In the companion paper \cite{paper-sharp} we extend the above construction to prove Theorem \ref{thm-B1} and \ref{thm-B2} for all values of $d$.
-The main tool is the existence of univalent rational functions similar to \eqref{poly3}, which is used to show the sharpness of the bound in Corollary \ref{cor1}.
+The main fact is the existence of univalent rational functions similar to \eqref{poly3}, which can be used to show the sharpness of the bound in Corollary \ref{cor1}.
 We also explain in \cite{paper-sharp} that the sharpness results for UQDs in the cases $n=d$ and $n=1$ are closely related to the sharpness results by Rhie \cite{Rh03} and, respectively, by Geyer \cite{Ge03} concerning the maximal number of solutions to the equation $\overline z= r(z)$ where $r$ is a rational function.